fm1randa/magigliere/README.md

   - Character [id]
 - Preferences

-The home is a landing page that has an action button to direct user to the characters page.
+The home is a landing page with an action button directing users to the characters page.

-The characters page renders every Harry Potter character ordering by the favorites alphabetically.
-It includes a search bar and a student and staff filters.
-When the user clicks on the character card, the app will render a page with all information available about the selected char.
+The characters page displays every Harry Potter character arranged alphabetically by favorite.
+It includes a search bar and student and staff filters.
+When the user clicks on a character card, the app renders a page with all the information available about the selected character.

-The preferences page is a simple page where the user can switch its favorite house between Gryffindor, Slytherin, Hufflepuff, Ravenclaw.
+The preferences page is a simple page where the user can select their favorite house: Gryffindor, Slytherin, Hufflepuff, or Ravenclaw.

 #### Stack

 - **NextJS** – Simplify the development and deployment.
-- **TailwindCSS** - Get fast styles with built-in classes and easy custom theme.
+- **TailwindCSS** - Get fast styles with built-in classes and an easy custom theme.
 - **TanStack Query** - Easily fetch and manage data.
 - **Zustand** - Create straightforward global states.
 - **@uidotdev/usehooks (useDebounce only)** - Utility hooks – effortlessly debounce char search.